ashan-medigodella/to-do-react/README.md

 This is an to-do list application made using react.

+### Functionality

-You can add new task.
+* You can add new task.
-Move it up or down.
+* Move it up or down.
-This program will not take empty strings as input.
+* This program will not take empty strings as input.

 > The GUI